huyuku/Pong-from-pixels/README.md

 We're hoping to learn about many aspects of deep RL, including the theory underpinning policy gradient algorithms, the practical challenges in optimising the code for parallelisation on cloud GPUs, and how to structure an efficient pipeline for taking ML projects from conceptualisation through multiple training and testing iterations.

+The project is written in Python using Tensorflow and OpenAI Gym, and primarily trained on Microsoft Azure.

 Work in progress, expecting to update both the code and this description soon.

 _Vladimir Mikulik, Jacob Lagerros, Joar Skalse_